Become a member — requirements and applications

 Certification demonstrates that you have:

-- You have made a commitment to your profession.
+- You have made a commitment to your profession and

 - You have made a personal statement that you are a technology professional.